Working for Accommodation in New Zealand: What Are Your Rights?

 Before you start working with your host, you must be offered a choice of either work for a selected amount of hours in exchange for accommodation or paid at least minimum wage.
 Under New Zealand law, you are entitled to a full wage with only 5% deduction for accommodation for your labour, unless you and your host have both agreed on a fair contract.
 See more about that in the section below.

 Do you need a contract to work for accommodation?

-A work contract for working for accommodation is not only a legal requirement in New Zealand, it’s also a good idea so that there’s a clear understanding between you and your host.
-Expect working for accommodation contracts to be shorter and more concise than your normal work contract.
+A work contract for working for accommodation is not only a legal requirement in New Zealand, but it’s also a good idea so that there’s a clear understanding between you and your host.
+Expect work for accommodation contracts to be shorter and more concise than your normal work contract.
 They might not look like much, but they should display a fair working agreement for both you and your host.

 When offered a contract, it is likely that you will see the term “lodging”.
 Lodging is another word for “accommodation”.

 The contract must display that you have the option to either work for “lodging” or be paid a stated wage.
 The contract must also state how many average hours you will be expected to work.
 For example, your work for accommodation contract could include a section like this:

 The first two hours of work each day are to be compensated by: (Check your chosen option)

 – Lodging: Private room (valued at NZ$35.00), or

 Do you need to pay taxes when working for accommodation?

 You only pay an income tax when you are paid a wage.
 You do not need to pay taxes when working for only accommodation.